 According to a survey by Gartner Inc, more than 87 percent of organizations are classified as having low business intelligence (BI) and analytics maturity.
 So, what are successful companies doing differently that they are making headway with their data analytics?
 Quite simply, they are asking the right fundamental intent-driven questions that result in making data smart, meaningful, and innovative.

 Starting with building a few macro-level processes can help companies turn vast amounts of data into insights-based use cases.
-And, instead of just focusing on short term targets, organizations should have intermediate and long term views/ goals in mind and create a strategy around that.
-For example, while recruiting candidates, one might ask, ‘how does one find good candidates?’.
+And, instead of just focusing on short-term targets, organizations should have intermediate and long-term views/ goals in mind and create a strategy around that.
+For example, while recruiting candidates, one might ask, ‘How does one find good candidates?’.
 If a company looks deeper into its HR metrics, it will become clear whether to focus its recruitment efforts on external hiring platforms, or LinkedIn or its own career page on the company website.
 All of these activities can be optimized if enterprises can model their big data analytics to identify these underlying patterns and trends.
 Here are some ways in which an organization can evolve its capabilities for better business impact.

 Develop a holistic data analytics strategy:

 Right from mitigating risks to understanding customer behavior, identifying new revenue streams, and even reinventing their business models, an integrated analytics platform can help bring the organization together.
 Developing a holistic approach to data collection is imperative to replacing siloed tactical reporting.
-For example, given the focus on building smart cities, real-time data from a city can be harvested in an effective manner by merging analytics, smart systems (such as smart homes, etc.) and IoT devices (such as sensors, smartphones, etc.) to design sustainable cities of the future.
-It is important to use, collect, and analyze data generated from sensors, smartphones, mobile applications, etc. and implement solid evidence-based action plans.
+For example, given the focus on building smart cities, real-time data from a city can be harvested in an effective manner by merging analytics, smart systems (such as smart homes, etc.), and IoT devices (such as sensors, smartphones, etc.) to design sustainable cities of the future.
+It is important to use, collect, and analyze data generated from sensors, smartphones, mobile applications, etc., and implement solid evidence-based action plans.

 Multiple-use cases help companies achieve a tech-enabled transformation at scale, across the organization.
 While this is a complex process, it is an absolutely necessary shift required to be made at the structural level.
-Some of the big data analytics use cases which organizations are heavily relying upon are – fraud prevention, setting up recommendation engines, customer segmentation, targeting, risk prevention, and more.
+Some of the big data analytics use cases that organizations are heavily relying upon are – fraud prevention, setting up recommendation engines, customer segmentation, targeting, risk prevention, and more.